 Heat Resistance and Failed Bonding Surface Image Analysis

-If the product needs to meet a certain temperature resistance, clamp the bonded sample into the ABES unit [1] and heat the platens the temperature above which the specimen starts to degrade [2].
+If the product needs to meet a certain temperature resistance, [1] heat the platens to the temperature above which the adhesive starts to degrade and insert the bonded sample into the ABES unit.[2].

-WIDE: Talent clamping sample onto unit
+WIDE: Linda setting temperature

-Talent setting temperature
+Linda inserting sample into unit

 Close the platens onto the pre-bonded sample for 2 minutes [1] and measure the bond strength demonstrated to determine any thermal softening of the adhesive compared to the bonding temperature of 120 degrees Celsius [2].

-Talent closing platen(s)
+Linda closing platens

 Specimen being pulled